 London previously hosted the Formula E season finale in both the first and second seasons, with a race at the Battersea Park Street Circuit.
 The race was discontinued following protests from an environmental group.

 In March 2019, it was revealed that the London E-Prix will return to the calendar for the 2019/2020 season with a race around the Royal Victoria Dock in East London.
 The unique 23-turn track runs in and around the ExCeL Arena, making it the first Formula E track to run both indoors and outdoors.
 The main straight is housed within the ExCeL building, while the pit-lane is situated outside.

-The London E-Prix will once again be the final event of the season, with a double-header of races taking place in July.
+The London E-Prix was set to be the final event of the season, with a double-header of races taking place in July.
 The event joins the calendar as part of a “multi-year agreement”.

 How to get to the 2020 London E-Prix at ExCel London.